mlh2nd/mlh2nd.github.io/music.md

 A 3-axis CNC machine is also a potential 3-voice choir.
 I wrote a Python script to convert musicxml files into machine code.
 The first verse in the video is adapted from a hymnal arrangement, and the second verse is an original arrangement I wrote to better showcase the machine's polyphonic capabilities.

-[Click here to download the Python script](/assets/files/music/xml2cnc.py) (may require machine-specific tweaking).
+[See the Python code on GitHub](https://github.com/mlh2nd/musicxml-to-cnc) (may require machine-specific tweaking).

 <video src="/assets/files/music/hark_on_cnc.mp4" height=400 controls></video>